gathering/wannabe/INSTALL.md

 ### Configure .env file

 Copy example .env file, populate and replace all CakePHP and DB related variables.

 ```
 $ cp .env.example .env
 $ vim .env
 ```

+If running things manually (and dont really use `.env` file directly) you can modify it and use it to populate your local runtime environment instead.
+As an alternative to manually adjust all relevant config files you can;

+1. Insert `export` on each line before the env variable.
+(Ex `export A=B`)
+2. Run `source .env` to populate local env

+If not wanting or able to use env variables at all see list of configuration options to change in the individual steps below.

 ### Setup database